Chapter 10 - Research

-- All final Management Plans must be approved by the IO in consultation with the RO and VPR.
+- All final Management Plans must be approved by the IO in consultation with the RO.

 - For Management Plans relating to Research involving human subjects, the IRB must also approve the final Management Plan as it relates to or directly impacts human subjects.

-- Once the Management Plan is so approved, the Director of the Ethical Conduct of Research will obtain the signatures of the Researcher, Chair, Dean and other monitoring parties.
+- Once the Management Plan is so approved, the ORI will obtain the signatures of the Researcher, Chair, Dean and other monitoring parties.
 If approval is not granted by any party, the IO will decide the appropriate course of action to protect research integrity.
-Once all UTSA signatures are obtained by the CCOI, the Management Plan will be sent to the UT System, Office of General Counsel, for review and approval, and then to the Executive Vice Chancellor for Academic Affairs for final approval.
+Once all UTSA signatures are obtained, the Management Plan will be sent to the UT System, Office of General Counsel, for review and approval, and then to the Executive Vice Chancellor for Academic Affairs for final approval.